UL-FRI-Zitnik/NLP-Course-Tutorials/README.md

 # Tutorials for the Natural language processing course (UL FRI)
 <sup>This repository is a part of Natural Language Processing course at the University of Ljubljana, Faculty for computer and information science.
 Please contact [slavko.zitnik@fri.uni-lj.si](mailto:slavko.zitnik@fri.uni-lj.si) for any comments.</sub>

-TODO: add description, clean the repository, sort out dependencies + nltk resources + crfsuite installation ...

-If you have an NVIDIA GPU, make sure NVIDIA drivers, CUDA and cuDNN are installed on your system.
+If you have an NVIDIA GPU, make sure NVIDIA drivers, CUDA and cuDNN are installed on your system and that versions match with PyTorch and Tensorflow..

 **Anaconda installation**